vukics/cppqed/doc/structureTutorial.rst

 The non-Hermitian Hamiltonian for the Monte Carlo wave-function method reads:

 .. math::
+  :label: harmonicOscillatorNonHermitianHamiltonian

   \HnH=\lp-\delta-i\kappa\rp a^\dagger a+\lp\eta a^\dagger+\hermConj\rp

 The element has to be represented by a class which inherits publicly from the necessary classes in the ``structure`` namespace.
-In this simple case, it is basically two helper functions returning :class:`quantumoperator::Tridiagonal`\ s, a constructor, and two virtual functions inherited from :class:`structure::ElementAveraged` that have to be written.
+In this simple case, it is basically two helper functions returning :class:`quantumoperator::Tridiagonal`\ s, a constructor, and two virtual functions inherited from :class:`~structure::ElementAveraged` that have to be written.
 Consider the file ``ExampleMode.h``:

 .. literalinclude:: examples/ExampleMode.h
   :language: c++